Students in Elmhurst’s Department of Education are eligible to apply for a number of special scholarships.

 Explore these scholarships in the accordions below.

-Elmhurst College is one of 53 Illinois institutions whose education students are eligible to receive scholarships from the Golden Apple Foundation, best known for its Excellence in Teaching awards.
+Elmhurst University is one of 53 Illinois institutions whose education students are eligible to receive scholarships from the Golden Apple Foundation, best known for its Excellence in Teaching awards.

 Golden Apple Scholars receive up to $18,000 in scholarship funding and paid summer training opportunities over the course of four college years with the understanding that they will teach in high-need areas in Illinois for at least five years upon graduating and meeting requirements for state teaching certification.